 Emily Dickinson is one of the most intriguing figures in American literature.
 Much of her life and work is misunderstood or unknown, in part because she lived a very reclusive life.
 Although she wrote nearly 1,800 poems, less than a dozen were published during her lifetime.
 The Emily Dickinson Museum attempts to shed more light on one of America’s greatest poets.
 The location consists of two buildings: the Homestead, Dickinson’s birthplace and home, and the Evergreens, home to Dickinson’s brother and his family.
 Collectively, they house thousands of objects that help bring guests into Dickinson’s life.
 The museum offers guided tours as well as a host of public programs and events.

-Walden Pond is the focus of Henry David Thoreau’s seminal piece “Walden.”
+A Northeast literature-themed road trip wouldn’t be complete without a stop at Walden Pond, the focus of Henry David Thoreau’s seminal piece “Walden.”
 The author lived on the pond’s banks for more than two years, chronicling everything he learned and witnessed from nature.
 The book is credited with inspiring the modern conservation effort.
 The pond itself is part of the 462-acre Walden Pond State Reservation.
 Guests can see the site of Thoreau’s cabin as well as visit the Thoreau Institute Library, which holds more than 60,000 Thoreau-related items including books, manuscripts, art, music, maps and correspondence.

 Theodor Geisel, better known as Dr. Seuss, was born in 1904 in Springfield, Massachusetts.
 More than a century later, his hometown paid tribute to their native son by opening The Amazing World of Dr. Seuss Museum.
 The first floor features interactive exhibits on Dr. Seuss’ life growing up in Springfield, while the second floor recreates his studio and living room.
 Right outside the museum is the Dr. Seuss National Memorial Sculpture Garden, featuring bronze sculptures of the author’s most famous characters.
 More than three million people have visited the garden since its opening in 2002.